High Blood Pressure and How It Harms Your Health

 What Level of High Blood Pressure is Dangerous?

-The NHS defines high blood pressure as consistently having readings of 135/85 mmHg or above.
+The NHS defines high blood pressure as consistently having readings of 140/90 mmHg or above when measured in a clinical setting, or 135/85 mmHg or above with home monitoring.
 The higher your blood pressure and the longer it stays elevated, the greater your risks.

 However, you don’t need to reach severely high levels like 180/120 mmHg to be in danger.
 If your blood pressure is often 135/85 mmHg or more, your chance of developing related health problems rises significantly.

 For ideal protection, you should aim for a target below 120/80 mmHg unless advised otherwise by your doctor.
-People with conditions like diabetes or kidney disease may need tighter control of their blood pressure.
+People with conditions like diabetes or kidney disease may need tighter control of their blood pressure, as recommended by NICE clinical guidelines.

 Major Health Risks of Uncontrolled Blood Pressure